-During the reign of Edward IV, the visionary monarch decided Windsor Castle needed its very own chapel.
+During the reign of Edward IV, the monarch decided the castle needed its own chapel.
 So, in 1475, he commissioned the construction of St George's Chapel.
-It took them decades to finish, but the chapel embodied the craftsmanship of the late Gothic style, boasting impressive works of art, intricate stonework, soaring vaulted ceilings, and magnificent stained glass windows.
+It took decades to finish, but the chapel embodied the craftsmanship of the late Gothic style, boasting impressive works of art, stonework, soaring vaulted ceilings, and stained glass windows.

-Charles I, unlike previous kings, was a bit of an art connoisseur.
-He wanted Windsor Castle to look stunning!
-The chapel gallery was improved in a Mannerist style and even added a baroque gold service to St George's Chapel.
-He replaced the old fountain in the Upper Ward with a new classical statue.
-These renovations came to a stop when John Venn took over the castle during the English Civil War and many of the valuables in the chapel and the castle were looted.
+Charles I was an art connoisseur, unlike previous kings.
+The chapel gallery was improved in a Mannerist style and he added a baroque gold service.
+He replaced the old fountain in the Upper Ward with a classical statue.
+These renovations stopped when John Venn took over the castle during the English Civil War and many valuables were looted.

-Before the Restoration of the monarchy in 1660, squatters had even moved in for a while.
-Luckily, when Charles II became king, he decided to bring the castle to its former glory.
+Before the Restoration of the monarchy in 1660, squatters moved in.
+King Charles II decided to bring the castle to its former glory.
 Looking to France for inspiration, he ordered repairs on the castle, imitating the Louis XIV style.
-He even made the castle bigger to fit a royal court, without a King’s Council chambers.
-This court set the precedent for the next 25 years!
+He made the castle bigger to fit a royal court, without a King’s Council chamber, setting the precedent for the next 25 years!

-George IV loved luxury and reintroduced the French Rococo style to England.
-He even closed off terraces for more privacy.
-The outside of Upper Ward was remodeled to look like it does today.
-He even raised the Round Tower to make it appear dramatic.
-Many of the State Apartments were rebuilt.
-He wasn't shy about adding more towers, and King Charles II's statue was moved from the Upper Ward.
-Interestingly, some critics today dislike these drastic changes, expressing it as vandalism of May’s designs.
+George IV reintroduced the French Rococo style to England.
+He closed off terraces for privacy, remodeled the Upper Ward, and raised the Round Tower to make it appear dramatic.
+The State Apartments were rebuilt and more towers were added, while King Charles II's statue was moved from the Upper Ward.

-When Edward VII became the king, he was against the cluttered, old-fashioned aesthetic of the castle.
-So, he got to work modernizing Windsor Castle with electric lights, heating, telephone lines, and even garages for automobiles!
-He gave all the rooms a makeover, decluttering and redecorating everything.
-During his time, Windsor Castle was the starting point for the 1908 Olympics marathon.
+Edward VII gave the cluttered, old-fashioned aesthetic of the castle a fresh, new look.
+He got to modernizing Windsor Castle with electric lights, heating, telephone lines, and even garages for automobiles!

-George V continued the modernization processes of his predecessor Edward VII.
-Queen Mary of Teck, his wife, tracked down furniture that used to belong there that was either lost or sold and reacquired them.
-She even built an incredible mini dollhouse, complete with working lights, running water, and a functional elevator!
-Over 1,500 artists and craftspeople helped create it.
-Fun fact: In 1917, George V changed the royal family name to the House of Windsor!
+George V continued the modernization processes.
+Queen Mary of Teck, his wife, tracked down furniture that was lost or sold and reacquired them.
+She commissioned 1,500 artists and craftspeople to build a mini dollhouse, complete with working lights, running water, and a functional elevator!
+And in 1917, George V changed the royal family name to the House of Windsor!

 When Queen Elizabeth II became queen, Windsor Castle became her favorite weekend getaway spot.
-However, much of the castle had deteriorated.
-Then, disaster struck in 1992 with a massive fire that raged for 15 hours and destroyed much of the castle.
-They devised an idea to pay for the repairs: open up Buckingham Palace to tourists at selected times.
-They were able to completely restore Windsor Castle by 1997, making it more modern and discarding much of its previous appearances.
+Disaster struck in 1992 with a massive fire that raged for 15 hours and destroyed much of the castle.
+The royals developed a plan to pay for the repairs: open Buckingham Palace to tourists.
+They completely restored the castle by 1997, discarding much of its previous architectural features.

-Today, Windsor Castle is a giant monument to British history, and still a place where the royals live (sometimes)!
-It's the oldest and biggest inhabited castle in the entire world.
-Queen Elizabeth II loved spending weekends there until she passed away in 2022.
-The estate was passed to King Charles III under the Crown, but he and Queen Camilla continue to live at Clarence House since they married in 2005, and Windsor Castle is currently unoccupied by the royals.
+Today, Windsor Castle is a testament to British history, and continues to house the royals (sometimes)!
+As the oldest and largest inhabited castle globally, Windsor Castle served as a beloved weekend retreat for Queen Elizabeth II until her passing in 2022.
+Upon her demise, the estate passed to King Charles III.
+However, the King and Queen Camilla continue to reside at Clarence House, leaving Windsor Castle currently unoccupied by the royal family

-Inside Windsor CastleBuckingham Palace is just over 300 years old after it was built in 1703.
+Inside Windsor CastleBuckingham Palace is just over 300 years old, built in 1703.
 Windsor Castle, on the other hand, is over 900 years old!
 The original wooden castle was built by William the Conqueror sometime in 1070 following the Norman Conquest in 1066.

 Yes, the British Royal family was originally named Saxe-Coburg-Gotha.
 However, fearing they would be associated with the Germans during World War I, King George V relinquished the German name and adopted the castle's name, and the House of Windsor came into being in 1917.